sreeise/graph-rs-sdk/README.md

 which will drop the response using `response.into_body()` whereas with `reqwest::Response` you don't have to specify the type of body before getting the response.

+There are different levels of support for paging Microsoft Graph APIs.
+See the documentation, [Paging Microsoft Graph data in your app](https://learn.microsoft.com/en-us/graph/paging), for more info on supported APIs and availability.

 ```rust
 use graph_rs_sdk::prelude::*;